On base loci of higher fundamental forms of toric varieties: Introduction

-We then restrict to the case of a toric variety associated to a polytope.
-Indeed, given a full-dimensional lattice polytope $\Delta\subseteq M\otimes\qq$, it is possible to define a polarized pair $(X,H)$, where $X=X(\Delta)$ is the projective toric variety associated to the lattice points $\Delta\cap M$, while $H$ is a very ample divisor of $X$.
+\end{enumerate} \end{introthm} We then restrict to the case of a toric variety associated to a polytope.
+Indeed, given a full-dimensional lattice polytope $\Delta\subseteq M\otimes_{\mathbb Z}\qq$, it is possible to define a polarized pair $(X,H)$, where $X=X(\Delta)$ is the projective toric variety associated to the lattice points $\Delta\cap M$, while $H$ is a very ample divisor of $X$.
 In what follows we will denote by $\pi\, \colon \tilde X\to X$ the blowing up of the toric variety $X$ along the point $\mathbf 1$ and by $E$ the exceptional divisor.
-When $k=m=2$ we have the following characterisation.

-\begin{introprop} Let $\Delta\subseteq M\otimes\qq$ be a full dimensional lattice polytope such that $|\Delta\cap M|\geq 6$ and let $(X,H)$ be the corresponding polarized pair.
-Then the following are equivalent: \begin{enumerate} \item the second fundamental form of $X$ at $\mathbf 1$ is not full dimensional; \item the linear system $|\pi^*H-3E|$ is special; \item $\Delta$ is equivalent, modulo $\GL(2,\zz)$, to one of the following:
+A first consequence of Theorem~\ref{bs} is the following characterisation of projective toric surfaces whose second fundamental form at $\mathbf 1$ is not full dimensional (see also Definition~\ref{def:lw}): \begin{introprop} Let $\Delta\subseteq M\otimes_{\mathbb Z}\qq \simeq \qq^2$ be a full dimensional lattice polytope such that $|\Delta\cap M|\geq 6$ and let $(X,H)$ be the corresponding polarized pair.
+Then the following are equivalent: \begin{enumerate} \item the second fundamental form of $X$ at $\mathbf 1$ is not full dimensional; \item the linear system $|\pi^*H-3E|$ is special; \item $\Delta$ is either a Cayley polygon or it is equivalent, modulo $\GL(2,\zz)$, to one of the following:

-\end{enumerate} Moreover the second fundamental form at $\mathbf 1$ has non empty base locus if and only if $\Delta$ is either of type $(i)$ or $(ii)$. \end{introprop}

-As a corollary we have that any of the above equivalent conditions implies that the base locus of the special linear system $|\pi^*H-3E|$ contains a curve (which is the strict transform of the closure of a one-parameter subgroup).
-We will show that if $m \geq 4$, there are examples of special linear systems of the form $|\pi^*H-mE|$ having no curve in the base locus (see Remark~\ref{rem:base}).
+\end{enumerate} In particular the second fundamental form at $\mathbf 1$ has non empty base locus if and only if $\Delta$ is Cayley. \end{introprop} Going back to the problem stated at the beginning of the introduction, an easy corollary of the above result is that if the linear system $|\pi^*H-3E|$ is special, then its base locus contains a curve (the strict transform of the closure of a one-parameter subgroup) intersecting $E$.
+We will show that if $m \geq 4$, this is no longer true, i.e. there are examples of special linear systems of the form $|\pi^*H-mE|$ whose base locus does not contain such a curve (see Example~\ref{ex:base}).

 Finally, when $k \geq 2$, we make use of Theorem~\ref{bs} in order to study stable base loci of divisors of the form $\pi^*H-mE$ on $\tilde X$.
-In particular we give conditions on $\Delta$ that guarantee that $\pi^*H-mE$ is not semiample and as a corollary we provide the following new list of $3$-dimensional weighted projective spaces $\pp(a_1,\dots,a_4)$, with $a_i\leq 30$, whose blowing up at $\mathbf 1$ is not a Mori dream space.
+In particular we give a sufficient condition on $\Delta$ implying that $\pi^*H-mE$ is not semiample (Corollary~\ref{cor:notsem}) and as an application we provide the following new list of $3$-dimensional weighted projective spaces $\pp(a_1,\dots,a_4)$, with $a_i\leq 30$, whose blowing up at $\mathbf 1$ is not a Mori dream space.

 \begin{introprop} Let $X := \mathbb P(a_1,\dots,a_4)$ and let $H$ be an ample divisor of degree ${\rm lcm}(a_1,\dots,a_4)$.
 If the vector of weights is in the following table then the divisor $\pi^* H-mE$ is nef but not semiample.
 In particular the blowing up of $X$ at $\mathbf 1$ is not Mori dream. {